Festive Pipe Cleaner Candy Canes – Great Kids Craft!

-I have a really great kids’ craft for ya’ll today.
+I have a great kids’ craft for ya’ll today.
 These pipe cleaner candy canes!
-They are not hard at all to make, they just require a bit of patience.
+They are not hard at all to make; they just require a bit of patience.

-Your kiddos can string on the beads and then you can finish it up with the wire cutters/scissors.
-I told my kids that I wanted 28 beads strung for each candy cane in alternating red and white.
+Your kiddos can string on the beads, and then you can finish them with wire cutters/scissors.
+I told my kids I wanted 28 beads strung for each candy cane in alternating red and white.
 So this activity keeps them busy and helps them with counting and colors (if they are younger, obviously.)

-Best of all, you can get all the materials needed from Amazon, or stop by Walmart and other craft stores to pick up the goods.
-These look really cute on the tree and you don’t even need a string to hang them!
-You can just hang them directly from the branches.
+You can get all the materials from Amazon or stop by Walmart and other craft stores to pick up the goods.
+These look cute on the tree, and you don’t need a string to hang them!
+You can hang them directly from the branches.

-Pipe Cleaner candy canes can be a bit floppy, so to help with this issue I decided to use 2 pipe cleaners for each candy cane.
-This makes them a lot more sturdy and they hold their shape better.
-And don’t worry, the pony beads still fit through two pipe cleaners at once.
+Pipe Cleaner candy canes can be a bit floppy, so to help with this issue, I decided to use two pipe cleaners for each candy cane.
+This makes them a lot more sturdy and holds their shape better.
+And don’t worry—the pony beads still fit through two pipe cleaners at once.

-Here are the links to all products I used:
+Here are the links to all the products I used:

 Things You’ll Need